 To complement your core modules you can take part in an ‘Expert Speakers' series and an ‘Engaging the Profession' series, providing you with valuable opportunities to meet practitioners and academics.

-You must have GCSE maths at grade C or above, or equivalent competence.
+You must have GCSE or equivalent at grade C/grade 4 or above in mathematics.

 All non-UK applicants must meet our English language requirement, which is Academic IELTS of 6.5 overall, with no element below 6.0.
 Make sure you read our full guidance about English language requirements, which includes details of other qualifications we consider.

 Applicants who do not meet the English language requirements could be eligible to join our pre-sessional English language course.